actions/importer-labs/gitlab/valet-custom-transformers-lab.md

     }
   end
   ```
-## Run with Customer Transformers
+## Run Again with Customer Transformers
-To run the `dry-run` with our custom transformer we add the `--custom-transformers` option followed by the path of the file
+To run the `dry-run` with our custom transformer we will add the `--custom-transformers` option followed by the path of the ruby file
 ```bash
 gh valet dry-run gitlab --output-dir tmp --namespace valet --project terraform-example --custom-transformers transformers.rb
 ```

-The customer tranformer worked and now we have the `upload-artifact` in the place of the unsupported result.
+The customer transformer worked and now we have the `upload-artifact` in the place of the unsupported result.
 ```diff
 - #     # 'artifacts.terraform' was not transformed because there is no suitable equivalent in GitHub Actions
 + uses: actions/upload-artifact@v2